Hizoco Business Whitepaper

 Natural Alignment Between Proof of Space and Proof-of-Existence Business:

-Its core lies in nodes making pre-space commitments to the network and continuously proving the existence and continuity of these commitments through cryptographic means — a "space commitment" mechanism that cannot be forged afterward, is tamper-proof, and publicly verifiable.
+Its core lies in nodes making pre-space commitments to the network and continuously proving the existence and continuity of these commitments through cryptographic means — a "space commitment" mechanism that cannot be forged afterward, is tamper-proof, and is publicly verifiable.
 This characteristic aligns perfectly with the underlying needs of proof-of-existence business: on-chain hash values and version records are credible precisely because the space recording them has been pre-occupied and continuously maintained by nodes.
 The larger the network and the longer the time, the more irreversible the commitment becomes.
 Therefore, PoST proof-of-existence has an additional credibility source different from traditional cryptographic proof-of-existence — the physical occupation of real space.

 2.2 On-Chain Service Fee System